-Starting by creating a self portrait using only a box of recycled materials, this lesson moves on to layer portrait photo in Photoshop and develop sculptures based on artist research before coming together to discuss the outcomes as a group.
+Start by creating self portrait ideas using only a box of recycled materials.
+This lesson then moves on to layering portrait photos in Photoshop and developing sculptures based on artist research.
+You’ll then come together to discuss the outcomes as a group.

-The theme of self-portraiture is so endlessly versatile to the art teacher and it is relatively easy to engage students in the issues surrounding the idea of representing oneself in unconventional ways.
+The theme of self-portraiture is endlessly versatile.
+It’s also relatively easy to engage students in the issues surrounding the idea of representing oneself in unconventional ways.

-The key element of this unit would be the potential for understanding the portrait within a range of contexts whereby the restrictions of photographic realism are absolutely removed.
+The key element of this unit is the potential for understanding the portrait within a range of contexts whereby the restrictions of photographic realism are removed.

 This enables students of all abilities to have full access to the top mark range.
 It connects on a very personal level with each student, exploring the dynamics of physical appearance, personality, self-respect, independence etc.